AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 * To select images from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the images.

 **[!UICONTROL Logos]:** At least one logo.
 You can include up to five.
-See the [[!DNL Microsoft® Advertising] asset guidelines](https://help.ads.microsoft.com/#apex/ads/en/60204/0).
+See the [[!DNL Microsoft Advertising] asset guidelines](https://help.ads.microsoft.com/#apex/ads/en/60204/0).
 You can either upload images or select them from your [!UICONTROL Asset Library] &mdash; but not both in the same operation.

 * To upload images: